polkadot-developers/substrate-developer-hub.github.io/docs/development/front-end/index.md

 * Does it work for only Polkadot?

-* Link off to the other site
+* Link off to the Polkadot JS site